dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 10.md

 }
 ```

-When using C# 14 or newer and targeting .NET Framework or a .NET older than `net10.0`,
+When using C# 14 or newer and targeting a .NET older than `net10.0`
+or .NET Framework with `System.Memory` reference,
 there is a breaking change with `Enumerable.Reverse` and arrays:

 ```cs